 - Thyroid tumors

-Each of these has a different symptom set, and different causes.
-The causes can be genetic, acquired or unknown.
+Each of these issues has a different symptom set, and different causes (genetic, acquired or unknown).

 Hypothyroidism is the most common type of thyroid problem.
-It means that the thyroid is not producing enough thyroid hormone.
+It occurs when the thyroid is not producing enough thyroid hormone.
 Some of the causes of hypothyroidism include genetic predisposition (an example is Hashimoto’s Disease), which is an immune reaction that can destroy the thyroid.
-Other causes include thyroid inflammation, surgical removal of the thyroid (because of a tumor), radiation damage (if the neck area had been treated for cancer, for example, or a person had received radioactive iodine for treatment of overactive thyroid), or finally, congenital absence of the thyroid.
+Other causes include thyroid inflammation, surgical removal of the thyroid (because of a tumor), radiation damage (if the neck area had been treated for cancer, for example, or a person had received radioactive iodine for treatment of overactive thyroid), or finally, being born without the thyroid.

 - Weight gain, despite poor appetite—slowing of metabolism

 - Slow heart rate